oddjobs-maple/odd_job_guides/introduction-to-odd-jobs/README.md

 multi-target attacks are lacklustre, Somersault Kick with a melee weapon is the swashbuckler’s main method for taking down multiple monsters.

-In fourth job, Aerial Strike works similarly to Somersault Kick, so it is also typically used with a spear.
+In fourth job, Aerial Strike works similarly to Somersault Kick, so it’s also typically used with a spear.
 In fact, Aerial Strike — as used by a swashbuckler holding a powerful spear — is among _the_ most powerful area-of-effect attacks in the game.